roberth-silva/roberth-silva/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently an Full Developer at [Vip Leilões](https://www.vipleiloes.com.br) and Computing Professor at [Pitágoras College](https://www.pitagoras.com.br/) :school:;
+- 👨🏽‍💻 I’m currently an Full Stack Developer at [Vip Leilões](https://www.vipleiloes.com.br) and Computing Professor at [Pitágoras College](https://www.pitagoras.com.br/) :school:;
 - :neckbeard: My interests includes anything about new code technologies and how they can contribute to my work;
 - :mortar_board: Bachelor's degree in Software Engineering;
 - :mortar_board: Graduate specialization in Systems Analysis and Development;